On the Geometry and Optimization of Polynomial Convolutional Networks: CONVOLUTIONAL NEUROMANIFOLDS

 \end{prop} \begin{proof} See Section \ref{app:eddneurovar} in the appendix. \end{proof} The above formula is challenging to analyze; numerical values are provided in Table \ref{tab:your_label}.
 Since it is known that for a projective variety $X$, $\textnormal{gED}(X) \geq \textnormal{deg}(X)$ \parencite[Theorem 5.4]{draisma2016euclidean}, a lower bound follows from Corollary \ref{cor:finiteparam}.
 In particular, the growth is super-exponential w.r.t. the network's depth $L$.
-From Theorem \ref{thm:eddred} it follows that our formula counts the number of critical points over $(\mathcal{M}_{\mathbf{d}, \mathbf{k}, \mathbf{s}, r}^\mathbb{C})_\textnormal{reg}$ of the (complexified) loss function $\mathcal{L}_ \mathcal{D}$ for large generic datasets $\mathcal{D}$.
-Since real critical points over a variety remain such after complexification, our formula provides an upper bound for the number of critical points of the loss function over $(\mathcal{M}_{\mathbf{d}, \mathbf{k}, \mathbf{s}, r})_{\textnormal{reg}}$.
+From the discussion in Section \ref{sec:eucdd}, it follows that our formula upper-bounds the number of critical points over $(\mathcal{M}_{\mathbf{d}, \mathbf{k}, \mathbf{s}, r}^\mathbb{C})_\textnormal{reg}$ of the (complexified) loss function $\mathcal{L}_ \mathcal{D}$ for large generic datasets $\mathcal{D}$.
+Since real critical points over a variety remain such after complexification, the upper bound also holds for the critical points of the loss function over $(\mathcal{M}_{\mathbf{d}, \mathbf{k}, \mathbf{s}, r})_{\textnormal{reg}}$.